Webb Horton House

-The Webb Horton House, is an ornate 40-room mansion in Middletown, New York, United States, designed by local architect Frank Lindsey.
-Built 1902-1906 as a private residence, since the late 1940s it has been part of the campus of SUNY Orange.
+The Webb Horton House is a 40-room mansion in Middletown, New York, United States, designed by local architect Frank Lindsey.
+Built from 1902 to 1906 as a private residence, since the late 1940s it has been part of the campus of SUNY Orange.
 This building is now known as Morrison Hall, after the last private owner, and houses the college's main administrative offices.
 A nearby service complex has also been kept and is used for classrooms and other college functions.

-The mansion is an extravagant combination of styles and materials that has been altered very little during its ownership and use by the college.
+The mansion is a combination of styles and materials that has been altered very little during its history.
 In 1990 it was listed on the National Register of Historic Places.